Aquatic-Labs/Umbra-Mod-Menu/README.md

 `smi.exe inject -p "Risk of Rain 2" -a "[Path to UmbraRoR.dll]" -n UmbraRoR -c Loader -m Load`

-again replacing [Path to UmbraRoR.dll] with the proper path (keep the quotes)
+again replacing [Path to UmbraMenu.dll] with the proper path (keep the quotes)

 ### Batch file
 1. Once you have sharpmonoinjector downloaded from [here](https://github.com/warbler/SharpMonoInjector/releases/download/v2.2/SharpMonoInjector.Console.zip), extract the zip.